fut-infrastructure/implementation-guide/pages/_includes/intro.md

-# Danish National Telemedicine Implementation Guide
+# Danish eHealth Implementation Guide

 ## Introduction
 This implementation guide is provided to support the use of FHIR<sup>&reg;&copy;</sup> in the danish national